zsoltjanes/laravel-hungarian-zip-codes/README.md

-# Laravel Hungarian Zip Codes (Magyar irányító számok)
+# Laravel Hungarian Zip Codes with Settlement names

-With this package you are abble to make a new database table and seed the current hungarian zip codes with city name and district.
+With this package you are able to make a new database table and seed the current hungarian zip codes with settlement names and Budapest's districts.
 The original database file can be found in the official hungarian post office's website: https://www.posta.hu/szolgaltatasok/iranyitoszam-kereso

 ## Installation